freeCodeCamp/guide/src/pages/articles/miscellaneous/write-and-run-es6-code-in-the-browser/index.md

 ---
-title: Write and Run Es6 Code In the Browser
+title: Write and Run Es6 Code in the Browser
 ---
 > Include the following code in the page.